 - The child’s provision will be written on a Personal Support Plan which states specific targets and strategies.
 Parents and the child views will inform this document.

-Wave 3 support describes any combination of interventions and personalised approach that a student may need to access for a period of time.
+My Support Plan describes any combination of interventions and personalised approach that a student may need to access for a longer period of time.
 It may include any of the following strategies being used:

 - The SENCO and /or subject teacher may request outside agency or professional support from a specialist team to gain advice about an individual student.
 They may work directly with the student but also are likely to provide strategies and support for the subject teachers.